teamturnersolutions/BJs-EquipTrack/architecture_walkthrough.md

 | Barcode scanner–optimized UX (continuous mode) | No NFC support yet (planned) |
 | Portable Docker image, single container | No role-based access control |
 | CSV bulk import for rapid onboarding | No item categories or equipment types at DB level |

----

-## Follow-Up Questions

-To help evolve this architecture, I'd love to know:

-1. **Multi-user concurrency**: Will multiple staff members use this simultaneously?
-If yes, SQLite's single-writer model could become a bottleneck worth addressing (e.g., PostgreSQL migration).
-2. **Authentication**: Is there a plan to add login/roles (e.g., admin vs. floor staff)?
-This would significantly change the architecture.
-3. **Equipment categories**: The DB stores items by name only.
-Is there a plan to add item types (e.g., `iPad`, `Zebra RF`, `Radio`) as structured fields?
-4. **Android APK / NFC**: The README mentions future plans for an Android app and NFC.
-Is the intent to build a React Native wrapper or a separate native app?
-This would determine whether a real REST/GraphQL API is needed.
-5. **History purging**: The Prisma log grows unboundedly.
-Is there a retention policy planned?